Coming in Summer 2020

-Collaboration is getting individuals work together to achieve a defined common business purpose.
-However, ever increasing organizational complexities, territorial games and personal biases often interfere with the process of making sound business decisions.
+Collaboration is getting individuals to work together to achieve a defined common business purpose.
+However, ever-increasing organizational complexities, territorial games and personal biases often interfere with the process of making sound business decisions.
 Someone has to oversee the collaborative effort to prevent initiatives from becoming stagnate.

 How do you get really talented people to work together without losing focus?
 Getting into conflict?
 Going adrift?

 Many executives have realized a new playbook for business success is needed.
 Leaders accustomed to old school corporate silos and politics are exchanging outdated and unproductive command and control behaviors for a greater capacity to engage and inspire performers towards a common higher level of achievement.

 In this training, participants will learn how to take charge of their role as Chief Collaborator to achieve the higher level of performance needed for organizational success.

 Based in part on research published by Harvard Business Review, they’ll discover the behaviors of a collaborative leader, learn from first-hand cases, and identify how to apply these practices immediately in the office.
 In addition, in this training, participants will be challenged to assess their own collaborative IQ’s and learn how to practice the skills of collaboration that leads to improved organizational performance and career success.